AlexanderDuya/WebScraperFrame/README.md

-Node.js Script uses Puppeteer to automate the process of inspecting a webpage, finding the .mp4 video source and downloading it automatically.
+Node.js Script uses Puppeteer to automate the process of inspecting a webpage, finding the .mp4 video source and downloading it automatically into your local directory.

 Prompts the user for a Frame.io Link
 Automatically extracts and donwloads the.mp4 video file from the link